kaltura/DeveloperPortalDocs/documentation/media-player/Player-Customization.md

 > The default value of the title bar text is `"{mediaProxy.entry.name}"`.

-So the result is a player where the title bar shows a message like this "My Video Name has 10,000,000 views" (instead of "My Video Name").
+So the result is a Player where the title bar shows a message like this "My Video Name has 10,000,000 views" (instead of "My Video Name").

 ### Formatters